Osawatomie, Kansas: Battle of Osawatomie

 The first skirmish in Osawatomie took place on June 7, 1856.
 However, there was not much of a fight, and no blood was shed.
 The town's buildings were plundered, and some horses were taken.
 The larger, and main conflict known as the Battle of Osawatomie began August 30, 1856 as John Brown was camped just north Osawatomie and looking east for pro-slavery forces.
 A pro-slavery force of 250, led by John William Reid, came riding into Osawatomie from another direction.
 One of John Brown's sons Frederick Brown was walking to the Adair cabin at the time, and was shot.
 When Reverend Adair heard the shot, he sent his own son to warn and notify John Brown of the raid.
 Brown and 31 of the free state guerillas took positions to attempt to defend Osawatomie.
 Heavy gunfire took place for over 45 minutes, until Brown and his men ran out of ammunition.
 They retreated hoping they would be chased, and the community of Osawatomie would be left alone.
 However, despite the attempts of Brown to get Reid's men to follow, they instead looted and burned Osawatomie.
 Only three buildings remained standing when it was over.

 Presidential visits

 On August 31, 1910, President Theodore Roosevelt gave his famous New Nationalism speech in Osawatomie.
 The central issue he argued was government protection of human welfare and property rights.

 On December 6, 2011, President Barack Obama gave an economic speech reprising many of Roosevelt's themes at Osawatomie High School.

 Geography

+Osawatomie is located in southwestern Miami County along US Route 169 and Kansas Highway 7.
+The Marais des Cygnes River flows past the north side of the community and Pottawatomie Creek flows past the south side.